ankursoni/aws-eks-boilerplate/README.md

 # - 'create_database_instance' is true / false for creating the rds database instance
 # - 'enable_database_public_access' is true / false for enabling public access to the rds database instance (which is given to user's public ip address who is running the terraform script)
-# TODO:
-# - an issue is preventing pods to access rds instance, if the setting 'enable_database_public_access' is not true
-# - an issue is preventing user's public ip address to be mapped to security group and still be accessible from eks pods

 # - 'database_instance_name' is rds database instance name for e.g. demo-database
 # - 'database_masterdb_username' is rds database masterdb username for e.g. demouser